 Arizona DUI Laws

-This chart lays out the basics of Arizona DUI law:
+The following chart lays out the basics of Arizona DUI laws.

 Arizona DUI Laws: Blood Alcohol Concentration (BAC) Limits and Implied Consent

 |Zero Tolerance (Underage) BAC Limit||0.00 Percent|

 |Implied Consent to Submit to BAC Test?||Yes|

 |Minimum License Suspension or Revocation (1st, 2nd, 3rd offense)||90 days, 1 year, 3 years|

 |Ignition Interlock Device Possible?||Yes (mandatory for all convictions)|

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.